HOME | ABOUT | BLOG | CONTACT | JUKE-BOX | MEMORIAL | SOJOURNERS | SOUVENIRS | THANKS | SITE MAP

 All through that week she’d known.
 But she didn’t have it in her heart to tell me.
 She said she didn’t know how to tell me.
 Even as we’d chatted through the day, she’d known, but couldn’t find it in her heart to say.
 For so long, she’d known what that place had been to me, what it meant to me, and, in many ways, how it saved my life, even to the few weeks before I’d left home and moved so far away.
 She knew, she understood and she anticipated the crushing devastation that the news would inflict.
 Even as she placed the paper on the table, words failed.
 Mothers know.
 Mine knew me.

 To be quite honest, I don’t, to this day, remember what the rest of that cold, wet night brought.
 But in the days that followed, telephone calls confirmed the article.
 Nobody, it seemed, knew exactly what had caused the fire.
 There were rumours of arguments between George, the owner, and a guest who set the blaze in retaliation.
 There were rumours of disgruntled hired staff having set the fire in a fit of maddened revenge.
-But the one story that never made the news, but had been confirmed by eye witnesses that night was that yes, indeed, as the fire consumed the main house, set back off the main road, away from the nearest village of Washingtonville, the residents, never pleased about the Lodge’s presence, turned-out, on that cold, Winter, January night, at 11:30pm, and with their vehicles and persons, created a barricade across the only entrance to the dirt road that led up to the place, detaining for as long as they possibly could, the responding fire companies, essentially prohibiting them from promptly attending the fire.
+But the one story that never made the news, but had been confirmed by eye witnesses that night was that yes, indeed, as the fire consumed the Main House, set back off the main road, away from the nearest village of Washingtonville, the residents, never pleased about the Lodge’s presence, turned-out, on that cold, Winter, January night, at 11:30pm, and with their vehicles and persons, created a barricade across the only entrance to the dirt road that led up to the place, detaining for as long as they possibly could, the responding fire companies, essentially prohibiting them from promptly attending the fire.

 Many of them are now “gone”.
 I always wonder how many are still around, still alive.
 I always wonder how many of them still remember.
 And I do suppose, I always will.
 I like to think of those who’ve “left” as having gone back to G’s, some-where up in the vast and endless night skies, to where the music still plays, the vignettes of Life continue, and they all still dance… and HOW they dance!